dida-do/GeoGrapher/docs/source/downloaders.rst

         connector=my_connector,
         vector_names=optional_list_of_vector_names,
         target_raster_count=2,
-        downloader_kwargs=downloader_kwargs,  # Only needed the first time downloader.download is called processor_kwargs=processor_kwargs,    # Only needed the first time downoader.download is called )
+        downloader_params=downloader_params,  # Only needed the first time downloader.download is called processor_params=processor_params,    # Only needed the first time downoader.download is called )

 The raster counts for all vector features are updated after every download,